 The Company periodically experiences unpredictable events that may affect revenue and/or net income, or distort historical trends.
 These events include adverse weather conditions, fluctuations in raw material prices and foreign exchange.
-Unexpected consolidation activity amongst the Company's customers may impact Winpak's status as a preferred supplier.
-Competitive activity may influence pricing negotiations.
+Unexpected consolidation activity amongst the Company's customers and untimely response to changes in customer product needs and market acceptance of the Company's products may impact Winpak's status as a preferred supplier.
+Competitive activity may influence the ability to negotiate contracts with new customers or renew existing customer contracts at the current level of pricing.
 Political events and/or economic factors could change customers' ability to maintain payments and/or order levels, or suppliers' ability to provide essential raw materials.
 Key individuals may cease employment with the Company, and unsuccessful negotiations with unionized employees could result in work disruptions.
 As a manufacturer, the Company may encounter environmental or safety issues that could disrupt production.
+Changes in Canadian and foreign income tax rates, income tax laws and regulations could impact the magnitude of income taxes paid by the Company.
 Transactions or other actions involving the Company's ultimate majority shareholder and the Company could result in unexpected changes in the price of Winpak shares on the Toronto Stock Exchange.
 Large volumes of share trading by other significant shareholders could also unexpectedly influence the price of Winpak shares on the Toronto Stock Exchange.